vueuse/vueuse/packages/core/useWebSocket/index.md

 ### Heartbeat

 It's common practice to send a small message (heartbeat) for every given time passed to keep the connection active.
-In this function we provide a connivent helper to do it:
+In this function we provide a convenient helper to do it:

 ```js
 const { status, data, close } = useWebSocket('ws://websocketurl', {